14 Great Family Picnic Spots in and Around Seattle

 Golden Gardens (Ballard)

 A longtime favorite for Northwest families, Golden Gardens offers a spectacular view of Puget Sound and the Olympics.
 Unpack your meal on the grassy lawns, snag a picnic table or spread out on the long stretch of sandy beach.
-Check out the large playground (A Parent Review of Golden Gardens Playground), grab a popsicle at the snack stand, explore the stream at the south end of the beach, or just sit back and watch the trains go by.
-It’s always a good bet to pack beach toys and a kite if it’s windy.
+Check out the large playground, grab a popsicle at the snack stand, explore the stream at the south end of the beach, or just sit back and watch the trains go by.
+It’s always a good bet to pack beach toys, and a kite if it’s windy.
 For a real outdoor adventure, bring firewood and s’more makings and build a campfire in one of the beach fire pits (first-come, first-served basis).

 Picnic Pointers: If it’s a hot day, pack sunscreen and a sun umbrella.
 Though there is a shaded area with picnic tables, sunshine brings the crowds so you may not find a shady spot.
-Speaking of crowds, Golden Gardens knows how to draw them, so if it’s possible, plan you picnic on a weekday or on weekends get there early.
+Speaking of crowds, Golden Gardens knows how to draw them, so if it’s possible, plan your picnic on a weekday, or, on weekends, get there early.
 Park at the northern end of the park for easy access to the play structure and the beach house with the restrooms.
-On the west side of the beach house, there's an outdoor shower and foot wash to get off sand before going home.
+On the west side of the beach house, there's an outdoor shower and foot wash to get off sand before going home.8498 Seaview Place NW

 Ballard Locks (Ballard)

 Picnic Pointers: Since the Ballard Locks are a Seattle tourist destination, summer weekends can get busy.
 If you’re able to, plan to visit during the week.
-The Locks are free to visit, but you’ll pay for parking.
+The Locks are free to visit, but you’ll pay for parking.3015 NW 54th St

 Ella Bailey Park (Magnolia)

-Picnic Pointers: There are no bathrooms here (just a porta potty), so plan ahead.
-Also, it’s one of the best places to watch the fireworks.
+Picnic Pointers: There are no bathrooms here (just a port-a-potty), so plan ahead.
+Also, it’s one of the best places to watch the fireworks.2601 W Smith St

 Volunteer Park (Capitol Hill)